wuhongyi/PKUXIADAQ/README/en/UsersGuide/BASESETUP_Energy.md

 ## Pileup Inspection

-As noted above, the goal is to capture a value of Vx for each amma-ray detected and use these values to construct a spectrum.
+As noted above, the goal is to capture a value of Vx for each gamma-ray detected and use these values to construct a spectrum.

 > **[info] info**
 >